bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    The difference between an adaptive website and a fully responsive website is that adaptive websites use hardcoded pixels in styling and really is only formatted for desktop, tablet, and phone.
+Fully responsive websites use responsive units like rems and are accessible on all types of devices.

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first means that we are designing our css for mobile phone screen sizes first, then expanding on our css to accomodate larger sizes.
+Desktop first works in the opposite direction, designing for desktop sizes first then expanding to accomodate smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    It allows a site to be more accessible by not overwriting a user's preferences like using hardcoded pixels will.

 4. How would you describe preprocessing to someone new to CSS?
+    Preprocessing is a syntax for CSS that compiles into normal CSS.
+When used, it increases productivity and decreases errors in coding.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    My favorite concept in preprocessing is variables because they save time in coding.
+Parametric mixins give me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.